 - Brick has the exclusive right to operate at the venue, meaning no power bank-sharing competitor can collaborate with the venue

-As a Brick Market Owner or Network Partner, we recommend you amend the agreement to make sure it is compliant with all local rules and regulations, and to work with the local terms you are offering.
-If so, feel free to reach out to us for consultation.
+As a Brick Market Operator or Network Partner, we recommend you amend the agreement to make sure it is compliant with the local rules and regulations and to work with the terms you are offering.